tracim/tracim/docs.legacy/administration/installation/install_backend.md

 We advise using uWSGI for production and pserve for development.
 For pserve usage documentation, see [manual setup documentation](/docs.legacy/development/backend/setup/manual_setup.md).

+> [!NOTE]
+> See Tracim compatibility tables:
+> - on directly compatible OS versions, install uwsgi with apt.
+> - on other OS versions, install uwsgi with pip and omit `--plugin python3` parameter and `plugins = python3` in ini files.

 ### Run Tracim with uWSGI command line

 Set tracim_conf_file path:
 ```bash
 export TRACIM_CONF_PATH="$(pwd)/development.ini"
 ```

+> [!TIP]
+> All commands below should be run inside the Tracim `backend/` directory

 Start pyramid webserver:
 ```bash